andydevs/fractool/docs/index.md

 banner images for social media, creative image assets, etc.

 FracTool will _not_ implement a web solution, and will _not_ expose an API for use in other programs.
+FracTool will also _not_ be containerized, and will remain a client-side application.